figuerom16/fixi/README.md

 ##### `fx:error`

-The  `fx:error` event is triggered when a network error occurs.
-In this case the `cfg.text` will be set to a blank string, and the `evt.detail.cfg` object is available for modification.
+The  `fx:error` event is triggered when a network error occurs or when the request is aborted using the `abort` function on the config.
+In this case the `evt.detail.cfg` object is available for modification and `cfg.response` and `cfg.text` will not be present.
+The `evt.detail.error` property contains the thrown value.
+If you receive this event, swapping will not occur, the processing is terminated early.

-Calling `preventDefault()` on this event will prevent swapping from occurring.
-Note that `AbortError`s will also prevent swapping.

 ##### `fx:finally`